 Out of these two recipes of making instant mawa (one using milk powder and one using ricotta cheese), I can’t say which one is my favourite.
 Both recipes yield good mawa which I have used in my various indian sweets.

 There is subtle difference in texture and color though between mawa made from milk powder and ricotta cheese.
 One with milk powder looks more oily and one from ricotta cheese is more crumbled up.
 I would say, use them based on raw ingredients you have.
 For the likes of Halwa (Moong dal halwa or Carrot halwa) use ricotta cheese one for that crumbled texture.
-For the likes of Gulab Jamun use one from milk powder (frankly speaking there is barely any difference in output).
+For the likes of Gulab Jamun use one from milk powder.

 Find below this instant mawa recipe in detail.

 Instant Mawa using Ricotta Cheese

 - Always cook it on medium heat only.

 - This recipe yields unsweetened khoya so adjust amount of sugar in your dessert accordingly.